dsyer/nix-demo/README.md

 ```

 The problem is `rmdir tmp` (there is no `tmp` directory in the new releases).
-So we have to replace the whole `installPhase` to make it works.
+So we have to replace the `installPhase` to make it work.
 More sigh.

 ```nix
 with import <nixpkgs> {